epicnerd1990/hawgts/TO-DO.md

     - `Make circle shape configurable with "ring_shape"`
     - `Implement Opacity code into background`
     - Create "Clear Custom Values" option - Flow
+    - ~~Auto-shrink icons to fit ring size instead of iconsize being bigger then icon~~
+    - Find new way to do pastels that maintains their color once set
+        - ~~Run number generater inside object formula directly~~
+        - ~~`Change "pastel" to "randomring" systemwide`~~
+        - ~~`Insert new code in "preset.json"`~~
+        - ~~Create `core/pastel` (> `core/randomring`)~~
+        - ~~`Create template key for colorlist feature`~~
 - Changing state now only works after 2 taps, not one.
 Look at KWGT > Tasker flow.
 - `"lock" in devicetype > "security"`
 - `"Icon #" > "Object #" in editor`
 - `theme/objpaddingbox2` > `theme/objpaddingside`
 - Some entities missing after theme work
+- "Status" system
+    - `Create and populate `func/status` from backend.md`
+- Device and App icons
+    - `appiconvis` backwards
+    - Design:
+        - `external/appiconsize` for icon size
+        - list: `deviceicontap` choose editor, ha, ha assist, none or other to open
+        - list: `appicon1` choose editor, ha, ha assist, none or other to open
+        - list: `appicon2` choose editor, ha, ha assist, none or other to open
+        - Link icons to these actions for appicons
+        - Tasker "Secondary" URI
+    - Device and App icon postion problems
+    - `Create `external/custom` for users to enter a custom android app to open`
+    - Update globals.md
+- All of `core/size` merged into `func/alignment`
+    - Update all references to `core/size` in preset.json
+- globallists.md
+    - ~~Write short intro~~
+    - ~~Create markdown table~~ **Codex AI**
+- Clear `core/tasker/temp` after flow
+- json.md #2 - add suggestion on best way to do this
+- Include a theme.json and template.json in /docs and link to json.md
+- Move service global folders to bottom from top

 ###### #####################################